alexjamesing/Deep_LVPM/docs/tutorials/siamese.rst

 Siamese CIFAR-10 Tutorial
 =========================

-This tutorial explains every step of :mod:`deep_lvpm.tutorial.tutorial_siamese_tf`, which trains a Siamese StructuralModel on CIFAR-10.
-The code below is copied verbatim from the script so you can follow along without editing anything.
-A **GPU is required**: the batch size is 2048 and the encoder trains for 500 epochs, which is impractical on CPU-only setups.
+ A **GPU is required** for this tutorial: the batch size is 2048 and the encoder trains for 500 epochs, which is impractical on CPU-only setups.
 Apple Silicon (TensorFlow Metal) or CUDA-enabled NVIDIA GPUs both work.
 This tutorial shows how DLVPM can be used to construct a meaninful represenation of a single data type.